Project Roots

 • Who are we looking for?

-• Time commitment is flexible – we are open to discussing how much time you can give while ensuring a sustainable impact on local communities
+• Time commitment is flexible – we are open to discussing time commitment flexibility that ensures a sustainable impact on local communities.
+The program will run annually and is flexible for volunteers to join outside of these cohort timings.

 • Cohort intake (we are also flexible for people to join outside of these times):

-• Progamme will take place in Sri Lanka
+• Progam will take place in Sri Lanka

 • Donate based on your experience (: